With a couple of hours and a couple of dollars, I made a cute $5 DIY Owl Costume for one of my 6-year-old daughters. Even better, this is no-sew!

-Disclosure: This post contains Amazon Associates links, which means that I receive a tiny percentage when you purchase through them.
-Thanks for supporting MoneywiseMoms at no additional cost to you!
+This post contains affiliate links.
+Thanks for supporting MoneywiseMoms at no cost to you!

 Mask or hat?

-My daughter wore dark grey leggings (that we already had) for the bottom of the costume, and she absolutely loves it.
-She wore it to a party last weekend, and only one feather came loose, so I just glued it back on.
+My daughter absolutely loves this DIY Owl Costume!
+She wore it to a Halloween party last weekend, and only one feather came loose, so I just glued it back on.

 A couple of hours + a couple of dollars = happy mom and happy child.
 Yippee!